wp-plugins/sidekick/readme.txt

 **At last, WordPress Tutorials that actually work!**

 Sidekick puts interactive, real-time tutorials (**Walkthroughs**) right inside your WordPress dashboard.

 No more reading documentation or watching videos. **Just Click.
 Do.
 Learn. **

 SIDEKICK for WordPress comes with 55+ Walkthroughs with no signup required (including 30 for the Genesis Framework).
-You can also choose to upgrade(http://sidekick.pro/plans/wordpress?utm_source=wordpress.org&utm_medium=plugin_page_description) to over 200 starting at just $3.50/month.
+You can also choose to [upgrade](http://sidekick.pro/plans/wordpress?utm_source=wordpress.org&utm_medium=plugin_page_description) to over 200 starting at just $3.50/month.
 Here’s a complete list of what’s in our library(http://support.sidekick.pro/article/167-which-walkthroughs-are-included-with-wordpress-basics?utm_source=wordpress.org&utm_medium=plugin_page_description).

-Pro Tip: If you host with any of our awesome partners(http://www.sidekick.pro/sidekick-partners?utm_source=wordpress.org&utm_medium=plugin_page_description), you get a the full library for FREE!
+**Pro Tip:** If you host with any of our [awesome partners](http://www.sidekick.pro/sidekick-partners?utm_source=wordpress.org&utm_medium=plugin_page_description), you get a the full library for FREE!

 With SIDEKICK your life will get better because it:

 - Eliminates the time you spend searching, reading and fast-forwarding through video guides
 - Speeds up the learning process
 - Allows you to spend more time creating great websites and content